 Everything about your physical body is controlled by your genes.
-Genes determine your hair color, hair texture, eye color, height, susceptibility to many diseases, blood type, etc. Sometimes a trait is controlled by a single pair of genes, and sometimes by several working together.
+Genes determine your hair color, hair texture, eye color, height, susceptibility to many diseases, blood type, etc. Sometimes a trait is controlled by a single gene, and sometimes by several working together.
 An allele is a variation of a gene.
 If we look at a single gene for blood type, it may be an allele for type A blood, or an allele for type B, or an allele for type O. If something caused more children in a population to be born with the allele for type O blood, that would fit the definition for the process of evolution.

 Notice that one side of this buck’s antlers has more points than the other.

 We are seeing a wonderful example of that occurring around our house in Utah.
 We get lots of mule deer in the winter.
 While most of them have antlers that are fairly symmetrical, some of them have antlers where one side has more points than the other.
 This is a genetic trait, carried by a combination of alleles for symmetrical or asymmetrical antlers.
 While these variations have been around for a very long time, symmetrical antlers have been by far the most common.